Guide: Understanding Your Phishing Report

 - Identify learners or departments who need extra phishing awareness training.

-- Recognise those who reported correctly to reinforce positive behaviour.
+- Recognise those who reported all suspicious emails to reinforce positive behaviour.

 - Track changes in your Phished Rate and Report Rate over time to measure progress.